-This study is one of a number of studies that have provided information on the coronavirus pandemic within the UK.
-For information on other studies see Section 5: Quality characteristics of the Coronavirus (COVID-19) Infection Survey (coherence and comparability), revised 16 July 2021.
+This study provides the main measure of coronavirus infection in the UK.
+Other sources have provided data during previous stages of the pandemic.
+For information on other studies see Section 5: Quality characteristics of the Coronavirus (COVID-19) Infection Survey (coherence and comparability) of the Coronavirus (COVID-19) Infection Survey QMI, revised 16 July 2021.